Vinicius-Santoro/42-formation-lvl2-10.net_practice/README.md

-# 42-formation-lvl2-10.net_pratice
+# 42-formation-lvl2-10.net_practice

-Project 10: net_pratice - Tenth project for the formation of software engineers at school 42 São Paulo.
+Project 10: net_practice - Tenth project for the formation of software engineers at school 42 São Paulo.

 - This project is a general practical exercise to let discover networking.